NEB – sustainable without styrofoam:

 Eco-friendly & compostable shipping boxes!

-We are gradually converting our shipping logistics for frozen and refrigerated goods for you: Instead of the usual polystyrene (“styrofoam”) insulation boxes, we now use sustainable and environmentally friendly shipping boxes with straw insulation, which require 50 times less energy in production.
+In Germany and Austria, we have gradually converted our shipping logistics for frozen and refrigerated goods for you: Instead of the usual polystyrene (“styrofoam”) insulation boxes, we now use sustainable and environmentally friendly shipping boxes with straw or hemp insulation, which require 50 times less energy in production.

 This new, environmentally friendly insulated box meets the strictest criteria for reliable and sustainable shipping: